brianhill/oscillations-and-waves/index.md

 ## Preliminary Syllabus

-* A [Preliminary Syllabus](./OscillationsAndWavesSyllabus.pdf) containing essentially the same information as is on this web page.
+* A PDF of the [Preliminary Syllabus](./OscillationsAndWavesPreliminarySyllabus.pdf) which contains essentially the same information as is on this web page, but which I don't wordsmith and update quite as frequently.

 ## Daily Schedules (Kept Retrospectively)